segmentio/segment-docs/src/connections/sources/catalog/libraries/server/go/v2/index.md

 ---

-Our Go library lets you record analytics data from your Go code.
-The requests hit our servers, and then we route your data to any analytics service you enable on your destinations page.
+Segment's Go library lets you record analytics data from your Go code.
+The requests hit Segment's servers, and then are routed your data to any analytics service you enable on your destinations page.

 This library is open-source, so you can [check it out on GitHub](https://github.com/segmentio/analytics-go).